 - Family history of mental health problems

-Mental health illnesses are common.
 Almost 1 in 5 Americans experience mental health problems each year.
-A large portion of the people who have mental disorders have more than one.

 There are many types of mental conditions.
 The medical community recognizes more than 200 classified types of mental illness.
 Mental health professionals use the Diagnostic and Statistical Manual of Mental Disorders (DSM), 5th edition, to classify and diagnose mental illnesses.